andyeske/Airline-Data-Analysis-Tools/README.md

 * [FAA Aircraft Registration Database](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download).
 * Tail Registry Aircraft and Engines Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Input%20Data%20Tables).

 After downloading the FAA dataset, unzip it, and extract the "MASTER.txt" and "DEREG.txt" files.
-Place these two text files, as well as the excel file, under the same folder, alongside the ```AEAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/MATLAB%20Code).
+Place these two text files, as well as the excel file, under the same folder, alongside the ```AEAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/MATLAB%20Code) folder.

 **User Actions:** ```AEAT``` can be run as a MATLAB script, with minimal user action.
 The user can modify some of the fields under the "USER DEFINED INPUTS" section of ```AEAT``` to generate custom plots.